-All content on the website has passed through a rigorous quality assessment process developed by the Raising Children Network (RCN) team and the RCN Scientific Advisory Board.
-The Board is made up of some of Australia’s pre-eminent experts in child health and development, and oversees the website’s content development.
+All content on the website has passed through a rigorous quality assessment process developed by the Raising Children Network team and the Raising Children Network Scientific Advisory Board.
+The Board is made up of some of Australia’s pre-eminent experts in child and adolescent health and development and oversees the website’s content development.

 Opportunities to connect

-RCN works with peak organisations and incorporates the advice and input of more than 180 experts.
+Raising Children Network works with peak organisations and incorporates the advice and input of more than 200 experts.
 It researches and commissions original content, forms partnerships to incorporate quality content produced elsewhere and draws on existing parenting information from many sources.

-The Raising Children website offers a wide range of interactive tools and accessible downloads, such as:
+The Raising Children Network website offers a wide range of interactive tools and accessible downloads:

-- the unique Make a Book tool, which allows users to quickly compile, save and print a book of material drawn from the site as an attractive and ready-to-use PDF
+Make a Book – compile, save and print a book of material drawn from the site as an attractive and ready-to-use PDF.

-- a comprehensive A-Z Health Reference, offering health information in a searchable and easy-to-read format
+A-Z Health Reference – find health information in a searchable and easy-to-read format.

-A-Z Disability Reference, which offers clear explanations of disability-related terms
+A-Z Disability Reference – read clear explanations of disability-related terms.

-The Raising Children website offers up-to-date, research-based material on more than 800 topics spanning child development, behaviour, health, nutrition and fitness, play and learning, connecting and communicating, sleep and safety.
+The Raising Children Network website offers up-to-date, research-based material on more than 1000 topics spanning pregnancy, parenting, and child and teenage development, behaviour, health, nutrition and fitness, play and learning, connecting and communicating, sleep and safety.

 This material has been developed to be engaging and relevant to both parents and professionals, with a focus on accessibility and reliability.

-The Raising Children website is useful for professionals seeking published research or further information on a given topic.
-Articles published on the website list academic references and primary sources such as systematic reviews and seminal papers.
+The Raising Children Network website is useful for professionals seeking published research or further information on a given topic.
+Articles published on the website list academic references and primary sources such as systematic reviews and ground-breaking papers.
 The site also provides direct links to relevant regulatory references and legislation.

-Professionals wishing to conduct new research can use the RCN forums to promote survey work.
-Researchers are also invited to collaborate with the RCN research and content team to conduct research polls and surveys using the forum as a point of contact with participants.
+Professionals wishing to conduct new research can use our online forums to promote survey work.
+Researchers are also invited to collaborate with our research and content team to conduct research polls and surveys using forums as a point of contact with participants.

 to one or more of our email newsletters.